cbjs-dev/cbjs/docs/src/guide/runtime-changes.md

 **You are affected if**: you create an instance of the class `DocumentId` and test the properties before you've set them.

 When creating a new instance of the class `DocumentId`, its properties were initialized to an empty string.
 This is no longer the case with Cbjs.

+## Error messages

+**You are affected if**: you rely on the `message` property of Couchbase errors.

+Cbjs will always try to provide helpful error messages.
+If you rely of the `Error.message` to handle business logic, you will run into troubles.